Tutorials

 More information about the creation of input file can be found in the section Preparing input file.

-Selecting Next, an automatic peak search procedure is executed.
-The d-values corresponding to the detected experimental peaks are automatically supplied to the indexing procedure.
-At the end of this process, EXPO2014 provides the indexing results by graphic interface:
+The powder diffraction data will then be shown.
+By selecting Next, an automatic peak search is performed.
+The d-values corresponding to the detected experimental peaks are then automatically provided to the indexing process.

-Click on OK to accept the selected plausible cell parameters and to move to the next step: the space group determination.
+Click on OK to accept the selected plausible cell parameters and proceed to the next step: space group determination.

-The space group determination step, as well as Direct Methods, requires the unit cell content information.
-It can be easily derived by taking into account the structure formula and the cell volume (Vcell) which is evaluated, by EXPO2014, from the cell parameters.
-(The cell volume is graphically provided and/or contained in the output file of EXPO2014).
+The space group determination step, as well as the application of direct methods, requires information about the unit cell contents.
+This can be easily estimated using the molecular formula and the cell volume (Vcell) which EXPO calculates from the unit cell parameters.
+The cell volume is displayed graphically and/or included in the EXPO output file.

 Vmol can be calculated by one of the two following alternative ways:

-1. Using the 18 Å3 rule: counting all the non-hydrogen atoms in the chemical formula and multiplying this number by 18 Å3;
+1. Using the 18 Å3 rule: count all the non-hydrogen atoms in the chemical formula and multiply this number by 18 Å3;

-Click on OK in order to perform the space group determination and then on the Next button to go on continuously.
-At the end of the procedure, a list of the space groups and extinction groups, compatible with the lattice symmetry and ranked according probability values, is given:
+Click on OK to perform the space group determination, then click the Next button to go on.
+At the end of the procedure, a list of the space groups and extinction symbols, compatible with the lattice symmetry and ranked according probability values, will be displayed:

-After the determination of the space group, EXPO2014 passes to the extraction step, which is carried out by using the selected space group.
-Click on the Next button continuously.
-At the end of the process, a list of integrated intensity values, extracted from the experimental powder pattern, is obtained and automatically supplied to the Direct Methods process for structure solution.
+After the determination of the space group, EXPO proceeds to the extraction step, which is performed using the selected space group.
+Continue by clicking the Next button.
+At the end of the process, a list of integrated intensity values, extracted from the experimental powder pattern, is generated and automatically passed to the Direct Methods process for structure solution.

 The final result is visualized on JAV Molecular Viewer.

-The aim of this example is to guide the user in case of failure of a default run of EXPO2014.
+The aim of this example is to guide the user in the event of a default EXPO run failure using direct

 %structure merca